 Digital making is a fast-moving and exciting field.
 It’s important to us that we ask the right questions to understand how people are learning and developing their skills with new initiatives, approaches, and technologies.
-This understanding helps us, our partners, and our friends to provide the best opportunities with the biggest potential impact for the people we work with.
+This research helps us, our partners, and our friends to provide the best opportunities with the biggest potential impact for the people we work with.

 Research at the Raspberry Pi Foundation is all about asking the right questions to better understand what we do.
 When something works well, we want to find out why so we can repeat our success.
 When something is a challenge, we want to learn from it to tackle such difficulties in the future.
 Sometimes this means drawing from what other people have done before, sometimes it means examining what’s happening now, and sometimes it means trying out something new to see how it works.